Ball State University: NewsLink Indiana

 NewsLink Indiana is a three-times-weekly 30-minute broadcast.
 The show covers local news, national news, entertainment, weather, and sports.
 NewsLink has won numerous Lower Great Lakes Regional Emmy Awards.

 Ball State Sports Link

 Ball State Sports Link started in 2009 as one of the university's immersive learning projects.
 Students cover athletics, including live remote productions, live-to-tape events, television programs, student-athlete features, Facebook live shows, and social media content.
 The programs also include a digital radio broadcast, social media management and analytics, and podcasts.

 WCRD

 WCRD is a non-commercial radio station operated full-time by Ball State students from studios in the David Letterman Communication and Media Building.

-The McKinley Avenue Agency
+The Agency at Cardinal Media

-The Department of Journalism supports The McKinley Avenue Agency, a student-run public relations and advertising agency that works with other university offices and community businesses.
+The Department of Journalism supports The Agency at Cardinal Media, formerly The McKinley Avenue Agency a student-run public relations and advertising agency that works with other university offices and community businesses.
 Services include media sales, creative services, public relations and communications, and events and contests.
 The organization merged with the former Cardinal Communications, which focused on public relations services.